IanMitchell/LoLAPI/README.md

 Might not work, I haven't tested it that thoroughly yet (still very much being worked on).

+**Note:** *I'll be traveling until December 16, 2013.
+The repository won't see much work until then, but will be active after that!*

 ## Installation

 You should just be able to do